ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: SIMULATION RESULTS

 \section{SIMULATION RESULTS}

-In this section, we evaluate the effectiveness of the proposed ABS against state-of-the-art schemes including AdaSync \cite{AdaSync}, classical Local SGD \cite{l1,l2}, and SA-AdaSync.
-SA-AdaSync means AdaSync with SA\cite{SA} which penalizing gradients linear to their staleness.
+In this section, we evaluate the effectiveness of the proposed ABS against state-of-the-art schemes including AdaSync \cite{AdaSync}, classical Local SGD \cite{l2}, and SA-AdaSync, i.e., AdaSync with SA\cite{SA} which penalizes gradients linear to their staleness.